huggingface/blog/video-encoding.md

 - `decord`
 - `nvc`

-Note as well that since we are mostly interested in the performance at decoding time (also because encoding is done only once before uploading a dataset), we did not measure encoding times nor have any metrics regarding encoding.
+Also note that since we are primarily interested in decoding performance (as encoding is only done once before uploading a dataset), we did not measure encoding times nor have any metrics regarding encoding.
 However, besides the necessity to build ffmpeg from source, encoding did not pose any issue and it didn't take a significant amount of time during this benchmark.